This is why performance feels heavier than

 What you make it mean afterward.

-For a lot of athletes, that premise sounds like this:
+For a lot of athletes, that premise sounds like this—whether they realize it or not:

 I need this to go well so I can prove that I’m good enough.